kazumits/ddhodge/README.md

 ## TODO

-  - Add more examples and documentations
+  - Add more appealing demos and documentations
   - Construction of causal and cyclic flows
   - Pseudo-dynamics reconstruction using extracted pseudo-time structures